MicrosoftDocs/cpp-docs/docs/data/oledb/supporting-notifications.md

 |**DBPROP_NOTIFYROWUNDOINSERT**|`IRowsetUpdate`|
 |**DBPROP_NOTIFYROWUPDATE**|`IRowsetUpdate`|

  Most of the implementation for the notifications is already embedded in the OLE DB Provider Templates.
-Due to a compiler feature in Visual C++ .NET, if you do not add `IRowsetNotifyCP` to your inheritance chain, the compiler removes all that code from your compilation stream, thus making your code size smaller.
+If you do not add `IRowsetNotifyCP` to your inheritance chain, the compiler removes all that code from your compilation stream, thus making your code size smaller.

 ## See Also
  [Advanced Provider Techniques](../../data/oledb/advanced-provider-techniques.md)